TrueWarg/vorbild/README.md

 ### Modifiers

-We use `replace '/' '.'` above.
-Is just replace `/` to `.` in
-final `file_path` value.
+Examples above use `replace '/' '.'`.
+This simply replaces `/` to `.` in the final `file_path` value.

-General expression for this modifier `replace '<str1>' '<str2>'`.
+More general form of this modifier is `replace '<str1>' '<str2>'`.

-Currently `replace` and `toLower` (turn text to lower case) modifiers are supported.
+Currently only `replace` and `toLower` (convert text to lower case) modifiers are supported.

-`#` is just separator for modifiers.
-We can use few modifiers together:
+`#` is just a separator for modifiers.
+Several modifiers can be used together:
 `#replace 'a' 'b'#toLower#replace 'cd' 'xy'`

 ### Placeholder

-General expression for value placeholders looks like this
+More general form for value placeholders looks like this

 `<openTag><valuePrefix><value><modifierSeparator><modifier1>...<modifierSeparator><modifierN><closeTag>`

 By default `openTag == {{`, `closeTag = }}`, `valuePrefix = ^`, `modifierSeparator = #`,
-but we can configure it in optional file `placeholder.json`:
+but it can be configured with the optional file `placeholder.json`:

 ```json
 {